breakintoprogram/agon-bbc-basic-v/README.md

 Note that the name 'BBC BASIC' is used by permission of the British Broadcasting Corporation and is not transferrable to a derived or forked work.

+## Agon Light
+The Agon Light version uses the following files from the original fork:

+- ACORN.Z80
+- ASMB.Z80
+- DATA.Z80
+- EVAL.Z80
+- EXEC.Z80
+- MAIN.Z80
+- MATH.Z80

+All Agon specific source code and ZDSII project files are in the folder src/zds.

+### Building

+The files from the original fork are converted to work with the ZDS assembler by the Python script tools/transform_source.py and written out to the folder src/zds.

+To build, load the project "BBC BASIC" into the Zilog ZDSII IDE and press F7.